Beaver Dam, Kentucky

 Beaver Dam is a home rule-class city in Ohio County, Kentucky, in the United States.
-The population was 3,409 at the 2010 census, and it is the most populous community in the county.
+As of the 2020 census, Beaver Dam had a population of 3,531.
+It is the most populous community in the county.
 It is named for the Beaver Dam Baptist Church which predates the town by several decades.
 The city was formally incorporated by the state assembly in 1873.

 Geography

 Beaver Dam is located at (37.407143, -86.877752).

 According to the United States Census Bureau, the city has a total area of 2.5 sqmi, all land.

 Beaver Dam is located at the junction of U.S. Routes 62 and 231.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Beaver Dam has a humid subtropical climate, abbreviated "Cfa" on climate maps.